PrathamKwatra/DrRacket-Recursive-Algorithms/README.md

 # DrRacket-Recursive-Algorithms
-These are my Recursive Only Algorithms from my course CS 270 CS 270 - Mathematical Foundation
+These are my Recursive Only Algorithms from course CS 270, Drexel.
+CS 270 - Mathematical Foundation